jfrancoboeta/jfrancoboeta/README.md

 ## Hi there 👋

-:mortar_board: My name is Juan Franco, and I'm currently a student at the University of South Florida, pursuing a BS of Science in Computer Science.
+:mortar_board: My name is Juan Franco, and I'm currently a student at Northeastern University, pursuing a MS of Artificial Intelligence.
+Completed a BS in Computer Science at the University of South Florida.

-:briefcase: I currently work at the USF IT department as a level I Service Desk Student Assistant.
-This challenging job requires excellent communication and time management skills to provide a high standard of quality level to the department, as well as a high technical understanding to be able to provide quick and efficient IT-related solutions to the clients.
+:briefcase: I previously  worked at the USF IT department as a level I Service Desk Student Assistant.
+This challenging job required excellent communication and time management skills to provide a high standard of quality level to the department, as well as a high technical understanding to be able to provide quick and efficient IT-related solutions to the clients.

 :computer: I am passionate about what I do and spend a lot of time <b>learning new things</b> that are applicable to real-life challenges and solutions.
 I worked on a website project using Django (python), SQL, HTML, and CSS, whose purpose is to notify you through :e-mail: email when a seat becomes available to register for your class at USF.
 You can check it out in my <a href = "https://github.com/jfrancoboeta/southflalerts">southflalerts</a> repository.